jansony1/voice_matching_test/README.md

    Ensure all API calls to the backend use the correct URL, including the `/api` prefix.
 This is typically configured through the `BACKEND_URL` environment variable.

 3. IAM Role and Temporary Token
+   - The backend fetches the EC2 role and temporary credentials using IMDSv2
-   - The frontend fetches the EC2 role and temporary token from the backend
+   - The frontend receives the temporary token from the backend
-   - The backend refreshes the temporary token automatically when needed
+   - The backend refreshes the temporary credentials automatically when needed
    - Ensure your IAM role has the minimum necessary permissions for your application's functionality

 4. Local Development